Very Vietnam - 15 Days

 The cooking lesson runs for about 2 hours – the Red Bridge chefs first demonstrate each dish before we prepare the same dish ourselves.
 Included in the class is a brief introduction to Vietnamese food carving (plate decoration).
 After the lesson, we sit down and eat what we have cooked.

-Bring your swimsuit and after the cooking tour has finished relax and enjoy free use of our 20 metre swimming pool - towels and showers provided.
+Bring your swimsuit and after the cooking tour has finished relax and enjoy free use of our 20 meter swimming pool - towels and showers provided.

 Overnight in Hoian